clydemcqueen/bluerov2_ignition/README.md

 Tools/autotest/sim_vehicle.py -L RATBeach -v ArduSub -f <frame> --model=JSON --out=udp:0.0.0.0:14550 --console
 ~~~

-where `<frame>` is replaced with the frame of the desired model.
+where `<frame>` is replaced with either vectored for the BlueROV2 base configuration or vectored_6dof for the BlueROV2 Heavy configuration.
-<frame> options: gazebo-bluerov2 or vectored or vectored_6dof

 Use MAVProxy to send commands to ArduSub: